microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks/aks_terraform/_index.md

     > **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)**

-* Enable subscription for two providers for Azure Arc enabled Kubernetes
+* Enable subscription with the two resource providers for Azure Arc enabled Kubernetes.
 Registration is an asynchronous process, and registration may take approximately 10 minutes.

   ```console
   az provider register --namespace Microsoft.Kubernetes
   az provider register --namespace Microsoft.KubernetesConfiguration
   ```

   You can monitor the registration process with the following commands:

   ```console
   az provider show -n Microsoft.Kubernetes -o table
   az provider show -n Microsoft.KubernetesConfiguration -o table